June - July

 Mondays, Wednesdays, or Thursdays.
 Special

-accommodations can be made for afternoon, evening, or weekend tours.
+accommodations may be made for afternoon, evening, or weekend tours, depending on the availability of our staff.
 Tours can be scheduled up to one year in advance.

 All of our tours and educational programs are offered free of charge.
 Donations are kindly accepted.